-The proposed residence and attached garage will have a moderately complex design with a moderately complex roofline and will be oriented with a north aspect.
+The proposed structure will have a moderately complex design with a moderately complex roofline and will be oriented with a northeast aspect.
 The overall design of the structure greatly influences how it will withstand a wildfire.
 Complex building forms create heat traps, areas where the walls and roof members intersect on another where eddies form and hot air and embers from a fire can collect.
 It is important to keep these areas clear of combustibles such as needles and brush.